aessa7/CSE6242OAN_Final_Project_Team86/gei_visualization_details.md

 **Challenge 2: Comprehensive Error Type Detection**

 During development, geocoding performed reliably on local machines, but after deployment to Render.com's cloud infrastructure, the application encountered multiple failure modes that manifested as cryptic "not enough values to unpack" errors.
-The root cause stemmed from the geocoding function returning unpredictable data structures depending on the specific failure type—sometimes returning None values, sometimes raising exceptions, and sometimes timing out silently.
+The root cause stemmed from the geocoding function returning unpredictable data structures depending on the specific failure type-sometimes returning None values, sometimes raising exceptions, and sometimes timing out silently.

 *Solution*: The team restructured the geocoding error handling to return consistent error type codes as the third tuple element instead of None values or raising exceptions.
 The system now explicitly detects and handles six distinct error conditions: